parsimonhi/animCJK/README.md

 ## Usage

-First, you have to download animCJK somewhere on your computer (then evenly upload it on a webserver).
+First, you have to download AnimCJK somewhere on your computer (then evenly upload it on a webserver).

-The animCJK svg files representing a character can be used anywhere an image file can be used.
+The AnimCJK svg files representing a character can be used anywhere an image file can be used.

 ### Basic usage

 A svg file can be used as the source of a html img tag.
 Write the code below in a file called simple1.html and store it in the samples folder of AnimCJK.
-Then run simple1.html in a browser.
+Then display simple1.html in a browser.
 ```
 <!doctype html>
 <html>